 - Check your underlying thoughts about what is going on just before you yell.
 What is the story you are telling yourself that is triggering your big reaction?
 Is your child’s behavior reminding you of some unfinished business from your past?
 Spend some time in mindfulness and explore what is affecting you.
 Be kind to yourself; there may be an old hurt that needs attention.
 Talk about it with a good friend.
 If you feel stuck, seek professional help.
 I remember having the thought that “something is wrong” when my daughter was testing boundaries when she was about five years old.
 Ironically, it was this thought, more than her behavior that would activate me to shout.

-- Promise yourself that no matter what, you are not going to yell.
+- Promise yourself that no matter what, you can stop are not going to yell.
 You can experience feelings from A to Z, but that doesn’t mean you have to yell.
 Count to ten and back to one if you need to.
 Or do five jumping jacks before you allow yourself to speak one word to your kids.
 It’s amazing what a difference a few seconds can make as to what comes out of your mouth.
 And by the way, this can work wonders with the adults in your life too!

 - Create a plan of what you will do instead of yelling.
 Ask yourself, what does my child need from me when problems occur?
 Connection?
 Limits?
 A snack?
 If you make a clear plan for yourself ahead of time, you will know what to do instead of losing control.
 If you need help with what to do, attend a parenting workshop and get some ideas.
 Write down your plan and share it with your partner or a friend.
 Track your results until you have created a new way of dealing with conflict.